How is the mask order working in Sedgwick County?

 “You can make the case that maybe some of the increase in early July was due to the fourth and all the gatherings,” Minns said.

-Whipple added, “There was probably a lot of people gathering without masks.”
+“There was probably a lot of people gathering without masks,” Whipple added.

-But the numbers went south in a positive way, from 14 percent to now about ten and a half.
+But the numbers went south in a positive way, from 14% to now about 10.5%.
 Both the chief health officer for the county and city’s top elected officials believe its because people are wearing masks but say more needs to be done.

 “I would like to see it heading down a little faster than it is,” said Minns.
 “I would like to see the numbers going down before schools reconvene.”

-Whipple agrees, “We are seeing some results because of bars being shut down, or at least some of the numbers, so what is going to happen if they get back into their full status.”
+“We are seeing some results because of bars being shut down, or at least some of the numbers, so what is going to happen if they get back into their full status,” Whipple said.

-Dr Minns says he would like to see the 10.6 percent number cut in half before schools open.
+Dr Minns says he would like to see the 10.6% number cut in half before schools open.